-Private Internet Access recently changed its pricing, adding a two year option, raising the one year option’s price and taking away the six month option.
+Private Internet Access recently changed its pricing.
 The result?
-We could pay for PIA with one month, one year or two year subscriptions.
+We could pay for PIA with one month, one-year or three-year subscriptions.

 Given the quality of their service, we think these prices are really fair, especially if you pay for two years at once.
 The longer the term length, the more you’ll save, so it pays to commit.
 To learn more about what each subscription will actually get you, read our Private Internet Access review.

 Private Internet Access was released in 2010 under London Trust Media, Inc. In 2019, Kape Technologies bought Private Internet Access along with CyberGhost and Zenmate (one of which we’ve also tested out; read our CyberGhost review to learn more).
 PIA’s price tag was a cool $95.51 million.1 Not too shabby!